Severstal to spin off gold unit, eyes listing

 "We see much stronger performance of Severstal to date, so we feel comfortable and we don't see the urgent need of the deleveraging," he said.

-Nord Gold has signalled it would continue monitoring acquisition opportunities even without a London listing.
+Nord Gold has signaled it would continue monitoring acquisition opportunities even without a London listing.

 It has said it is pressing ahead with $300 million of capital expenditure this year, including $130 million on exploration, and is continuing to eye opportunities, principally assets of a similar size to its two main exploration projects -- Bissa in Burkina Faso and Gross in Russia -- meaning projects with a potential resource base of 2 million to 6 million ounces.